ryqndev/learn-ryqn-dev/src/content/setting-up-react/README.md

 Ensure that the versions you have installed are correct: [Node >= 14.0.0 and npm >= 5.6]

-You can type these commands in a standalone terminal or in the [integrated terminal built into VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal).
+You can type these commands in a standalone terminal or in the [integrated terminal built into VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal) to see if you've installed them correctly.

 ```bash terminal
 $ node -v